pmchrist/Capsule_Climate/notes.md

     1)  Add environmental awareness/opinion score into HH               !
 Done
         Add environmental punishment into the Consumermarket process    !
 Done Run tests                                                       ?
 What else test to run?
 Probably needs multiple simulations with random seeds (how to visualize though?)
 Maybe motivate dirty production? just to see it works/not
-        Add Initialization of environmental opinion                     <- In progress Add Opinion Dynamics (Deffuant Model)                           <- In progress
+        Add Initialization of environmental opinion                     !
+Done Add Opinion Dynamics (Deffuant Model)                           !
+Done Add Visualization of opinion dynamics                           !
+Done Get Preliminary Results and Analyze them                        <- To Do and task is done!
     2)  Add these scores to CP and KP (not sure if viable, check structure of original model)   -> Not sure if makes sense, but we can try
     3)  Create Job Market based on opinion too!